How to make your gym your customers’ favourite

 On the one hand, it remains important that they stay on top of your equipment, keeping everything organised so that customers can easily find what they need.
 That means returning used weights to their racks, tidying up and making sure equipment is within the right area (whether cardio, strength, stretching, or functional), and attending to any other issues with your apparatus.

-“Men and women, deodorant is important.
+“Boys and girls, deodorant is important.
 Even if you’re going to the gym!
 I think that’s where you need it the most because you sweat and smell like rubbish!
 Please!”

 That makes tackling foot and body odour in your gym one of the most important parts of creating a pleasant workout environment for everyone – so you can keep customers happy, and keep social media complaints to a minimum.